General Psychology (SS) (5)

 Research Methods (5)

 Overview of scientific method, major research designs, statistical concepts and utilization of materials related to scientific journals.
 Prerequisites: PSYC& 100 (may be currently enrolled), eligible for ENGL& 101 and college-level math.

 An introduction to the study of personality, including major theories, with a focus on basic principles of psychology and their application to personality development, personal growth and psychological adjustment.
 Prerequisite: PSYC& 100 or instructor permission.

 Abnormal Psychology (5)

 An introduction to the study of abnormal behavior, including behavioral problems, personality disorders and maladjustment, and the study of the causes, diagnoses, and treatment.
-Prerequisite: PSYC& 100 or instructor permission.
+Prerequisite: PSYC& 100.

 Social Psychology (5)